SVG improver

 • Hand-coded SVG: 4.2 KB → 3.8 KB (10% reduction) - minimal cruft, mostly coordinate precision

-Browser Rendering of Optimized SVGs
+Browser Rendering of improved SVGs

 Modern browsers are remarkably consistent in SVG rendering.
 Chrome 130 through Chrome 135, Firefox 134, Safari 18, and Edge 135 all produce pixel-identical output for standard SVG features.
 The differences mainly show up in advanced features like SVG filters, blend modes, and text rendering - none of which are affected by the optimizations this tool performs.

-Last verified: March 2026 — all optimization features tested across Chrome 135, Firefox 134, Safari 18.3, and Edge 135.
+March 2026 - all features tested across Chrome 135, Firefox 134, Safari 18.3, and Edge 135.

-SVG Optimization Impact by Source
+SVG Impact by Source

-Horizontal bar chart showing SVG optimization reduction by editor: Illustrator 72%, Inkscape 61%, Figma 48%, Sketch 55%, Hand-coded 12%
+Horizontal bar chart showing SVIllustrator 72%, Inkscape 61%, Figma 48%, Sketch 55%, Hand-coded 12%

 Data from our testing across 200+ SVG files exported from various design tools.

-Learn More: SVG Optimization Deep Dive
+Learn More SVG Deep Dive

 Frequently Asked Questions

-How much can SVG optimization reduce file size?
+How much can SVG reduce file size?

 Typical SVG files exported from editors like Illustrator or Inkscape can be reduced by 30-60%.
 Files with heavy metadata, comments, and unused definitions may see reductions of up to 80%.
 Hand-coded SVGs typically see 5-15% reduction.
 The actual savings depend on how much unnecessary data the original file contains.

-No. The optimizer only removes data that has no effect on rendering: comments, metadata, editor-specific attributes, empty elements, and unused definitions.
+No. The improver only removes data that has no effect on rendering: comments, metadata, editor-specific attributes, empty elements, and unused definitions.
 Coordinate rounding at 2+ decimal places produces sub-pixel precision differences that are invisible to the human eye.
 The live preview lets you compare side by side.

 Is my SVG data uploaded to a server?